 Depending upon the institute, the admission process could be merit based or direct admission process.
 In case of merit based admission process, marks scored by students in 10th (or 12th) board examination (mostly science subjects) are taken into consideration.
 Seats are allotted to deserving candidates on the basis of merit marks obtained by them.

-PG courses and further studies
+PG courses and higher studies

 Diploma in Printing Technology passed students may pursue relevant Bachelor of Engineering or Bachelor of Technology courses.
 B.Tech.
 Printing Technology, B.Tech.
 Print and Media Technology etc are some of the well known Engineering Degrees available in front of them.